Pressure-Induced Topological Dirac Semimetallic Phase in KCdP: Abstract

 \section{Abstract}

-We present a theoretical investigation on the pressure-induced emergence of Dirac semimetallic properties in the XCdP (X = Na, K) materials, employing first-principles calculations.
-Dirac semimetals, characterized by linear dispersion relations in their electronic band structures, have gained prominence due to their unique topological features and potential applications in electronic devices.
-Through systematic calculations, we explore the electronic structure evolution of NaCdP and KCdP under varying pressure conditions.
-Our findings reveal a compelling transition to a Dirac semimetallic state in both NaCdP and KCdP under applied pressure.
-The electronic band structures exhibit distinct Dirac cones at the Fermi level, indicating the presence of massless Dirac fermions.
-Moreover, the pressure-induced Dirac semi-metallic phase in these compounds are found to be robust, and are protected by crystal symmetry.
-We provide a comprehensive analysis of the bandgap, Fermi surface, and other relevant electronic properties, offering insights into the pressure-driven phase transition in NaCdP and KCdP.
-The tunability of these materials under external pressure suggests their potential utility in next-generation electronic devices and quantum technologies.
+Dirac semimetals (DSMs), characterized by linear dispersion relations in their electronic band structure, have gained prominence due to their unique topological features and potential applications in electronic devices.
+Through systematic calculation, we explore the electronic structure evolution of KCdP under varying negative pressure conditions.
+Our findings reveal a compelling transition from a normal semiconductor to a triple point semimetal when spin-orbit coupling (SOC) is not introduced, whereas in the SOC case, it converts into a Dirac semimetallic state in KCdP under negative triaxial pressure.
+The electronic band structure exhibits distinct Dirac cones at the Fermi level, indicating the presence of massless Dirac fermions.
+Moreover, the negative pressure-induced Dirac semimetallic phase in this compound is found to be robust and is protected by crystal symmetry.
+We provide a symmetry analysis of the bandgap, Fermi surface, Fermi velocity, and other relevant electronic properties, offering insights into the pressure-driven phase transition in KCdP.
+The tunability of this material under external pressure suggests the potential utility in next-generation electronic devices and quantum technologies.